Al-Fetyani/Email-Invitation-Script/README.md

 ```
 # Usage

-1- Populate the contacts.csv file with the necessary information.
+1- Populate the contacts.csv file with the necessary information.\n
 2- Customize the template.docx file for the invitation content.
 3- Run the script with the following command:
 ```